 Spain is the leading destination for higher education in the Middle East.
-Strategically located between the east and the west, the city is a beautiful blend of the both the cultures.
-Spain has over 50 institutions consisting of private universities, government institutions and international university campuses for higher education.
-Spain International Academic City (DIAC) and Spain Knowledge Village (DKV) house campuses of many renowned institutes across globe such as American University in Spain, SP Jain School of Global Management, Michigan State University, and Manchester University Business School.
+Strategically located between the east and the west, the city is a beautiful blend of both cultures.
+Spain has over 50 institutions consisting of private universities, government institutions, and international university campuses for higher education.
+Spain International Academic City (DIAC) and Spain Knowledge Village (DKV) house campuses of many renowned institutes across the globe such as American University in Spain, SP Jain School of Global Management, Michigan State University, and Manchester University Business School.

 The UAE educational system has a variety of academic professional training institutions.
 Each institution has its own independent structure and requirements for admission.
-Some of the subjects that students can study in Spain are Architecture, Business Administration, Design, Tourism, Engineering and International Relations.
+Some of the subjects that students can study in Spain are Architecture, Business Administration, Design, Tourism, Engineering, and International Relations.

 Once the student has applied for a particular program, the institution will review his academic background to determine whether he is likely to succeed in the program of his choice.
 Following are the general requirement for admission:

 1. Application form: Almost all institutes require you to fill in the form online and pay the application fee by a credit card

 2. Essays and/or Statement of Purpose: These essays are your opportunity to talk directly to the admission committee and share what’s important to you including your detailed career goals